 I enjoy travelling and learning about different cultures.
 On the left, I have attached a map showing the cities I have been to.
 Furthermore, I have been fortunate to work all over the world (China, Ireland, Spain, Germany, the UK, the USA and throughout southern parts of Africa).
 From all the travelling that I have done, I feel that I can adapt to any new environment without distractions.
 In addition, I believe myself to be a hard-working, reliable, organised, communicative and time-managed individual, who is always open to new ideas and constructive feedback.

 I am a soccer/football fanatic and regularly write blog posts for American Soccer Analysis (ASA).
 Among the topics I have examined were Goalkeepers and East versus West accuracy and conversion differences in Major League Soccer (MLS).
 Recently, I got quite good at Tableau and created this interactive visualization for ASA.
 You should go check it out!
 Otherwise, when I am not writing for ASA, my work can be found on my blog under “Latest posts“, My Work, Expected Goals and the occasional graph through my Tableau.

 Below is an example of some work that I am currently doing on the Bundesliga.
-The embedded Tableau workbook contains the following:

 In addition to the Tableau workbook, I earlier this season (2016/17) around late October made a vlog looking into Hertha Berlin and their underlying numbers.
 The video is available to view below.